Shelby Eggers, wellness and community education manager for Thrive Alliance, has announced some upcoming virtual wellness classes.

 This class is for anyone concerned about falls, interested in improving balance, flexibility and strength, those who have fallen in the past and people who have restricted activities because of falling concerns.

 The evidence-based program can help individuals improve their quality of life and remain independent while reducing the fear of falling.

 Participants learn to set realistic goals to increase activity, change their environment to reduce fall risk factors and learn simple exercises to increase strength and balance.

-Thrive Alliance will be leading A Matter of Balance via Zoom from 10 a.m. to noon every Tuesday and Thursday from Aug.
-31 to Sept.
-23. The program is free.
+Thrive Alliance and Mill Race Center will be leading A Matter of Balance from 12:30 to 2:30 p.m. every Tuesday and Thursday through July 1.
+The program is free.

 This program is designed to provide skills and education to participants so they can learn to improve their lives while living with their chronic disease, such as diabetes, heart disease, chronic respiratory disease, etc.

 Topics covered in this program include managing symptoms, healthy eating, medication management and usage, stress management, making informed treatment decisions, talking with your health care provider and goal setting.

 This evidence-based 10-week program combines a bingo-like game with exercise and health education.